-“Nor did mine.
+“Nor did the Northern.
 I thought maybe he went mad from war.
 Do you believe the bastard prince?”

-“I believe in prophecy.
-In the Kingsright that connects us all to Anjan’s heirs.
+“I believe prophecy is unfolding.
+I believe in the blood of Anjan Half-Elf.
 The Northern Vine may not, but—“

 The gray robe spun on his heels.
 “Who said that?”

 Lord Uthron?
 She inched closer.
 Sharp twigs grazed her hair, loosing golden bangs.

-She almost made water again.
-She knew from parish that name was another one for the Shadowkings, deadly servants of the Nagarthessi, the bastard sons of Dracar vanquished by King Anjan in the First Days.
-A spotty brown spider descended on a silk thread to dangle by her cheek, yet she didn’t move.
+Sara almost made water again.
+She knew from parish that name was another one for the shadowkings, deadly servants of the Nagarthessi, the bastard sons of Dracar vanquished by King Anjan in the First Days.
+A spotty brown spider descended on a silk thread to dangle by her cheek, yet she remained still.

 The gray robe took the other’s hand, a gentle touch.
 “You know I won’t pry.
-That is part of the arrangement we have . . . an arrangement you know I must now end.
-So consider this my parting gift.
-You talk of Uzmen, Muhregites, and Shadowkings, but you should be aware that my colleagues are watching you.
-And their intentions are not benign.”
+That’s part of the arrangement we have . . . an arrangement you know I must now end.
+So consider this my last gift.
+You speak of Uzmen, Fourth Wings, and shadowkings, but you should watch yourself.
+My colleagues are watching you.
+Their intentions are not benign.”

-The black cloak retracted his hand as if from fear of pox.
+The black cloak retracted his hand.
 “Thank you for your gift,” he said coldly.

 “You should take it more kindly,” the other warned.
 “You and I are the last of our kind.
-I’ve protected you for as long as I can, but the Northern Vine has little love for you.
-I’ve kept them at bay but there are some who watch the stars—and want to act.
-And they will not abide—“
+I’ve protected you for as long as I can, but the Northern Vine has no love for you.
+They watch the stars.
+They mean to act.
+And they’ll not suffer you or this—“

 A songbird trilled three times.
 The men stirred uneasily.

-“We are not alone,” the gray robe said above a whisper.
+“. . . not alone,” she heard the gray robe whisper.

-Sara seized with terror.
+Terror seized Sara.
 The man in gray sent his eyes here and there . . . and settled on where she huddled beneath the hedge.